 Ease of integration into the industry interface, only applying minor or no adjustments

-Potential savings of 50% in incubation space, Significant reductions in egg production costs, and bettering global sustainability
+Potential savings of 50% in incubation space, significant reductions in egg production costs, and considerable improvement to global sustainability